TheJoshZ/PROJ-Z4-RC-Plane/README.md

 ## RC Plane Structural & Flight Dynamics Design

 ### 1.0 Overview
 A modular RC aircraft designed and optimized for structural efficiency, crash resilience, and manufacturability.
-Developed using **SolidWorks**, **XFLR5**, **Flow5**, and **FEA tools**, the project explored multiple wing and fuselage configurations through iterative simulation, prototyping, and testing.
+Developed using **SolidWorks**, **XFLR5**, and **Flow5**, the project explored multiple wing and fuselage configurations through iterative simulation, prototyping, and testing.
+As mentioned in coverletter it is currently stuck in a phase of redesigns

 ### 2.0 Features